tryingsomestuff/Minic/README.md

 #### NNUE from release 3.00 (initially from Seer implementation)
 Starting from release 3.00, **Minic is not using Stockfish NNUE implementation anymore and is no more compatible with SF nets**.
 It was too much foreign code inside Minic to be fair, to be maintained, to be fun.
 Seer engine is offering a very well written implementation of NNUE that I borrowed and adapt to Minic (https://github.com/connormcmonigle/seer-nnue).
 The code is more or less 400 lines.
-I choose to keep Stockfish code for binary sfens format as everyone is using this for now.
+I choose to keep Stockfish code only for binary sfens format as everyone is using this for now.
 Training code is an external tool written in Python without any dependency to engine, also first adapted from Seer repository and then from Gary Linscott pytorch trainer (https://github.com/glinscott/nnue-pytorch).
-For now, generated nets are still quite weak, but that is a starting point, a new story to be written, in Minic 3.
+A new story to be written, in Minic 3.

 Nets I built are available at https://github.com/tryingsomestuff/NNUE-Nets.

-### Some stuff that were maybe introduced in Minic
+### Some original stuff that were maybe introduced in Minic

 - use of PST score in move sorter to compensate near 0 history of quiet move
 - aggregate history score for move sorter and history heuristic (cmh + history[piece and color][tosquare] + history[color][square][square])
 - danger (from evaluation) based pruning and reductions in search
 - contempt opponent model taking opponent name or opponent rating into account
-- "features" based evaluation parameter available to the user to tune game play
+- "features" based evaluation parameter available to the user to tune game play (HCE evaluation only, not for NNUE)
 - using a depth factor for pruning and reduction that takes TT entry depth into account
+- training NNUE on DFRC data

 ### Minic NNUE "originality" status

 - Inference code : originally based on Seer one (Connor McMonigle), many refactoring and experiements inside (clipped ReLU, quantization on read, vectorization, ...).
-- Network topology : currently same at a previous Seer release.
-Many many others have been tested (with or without skip connections, bigger or smaller input layer, number of layers, ...) mainly without success except the small "Nibbled Nutshell" net.
+- Network topology : Many many have been tested (with or without skip connections, bigger or smaller input layer, number of layers, ...) mainly without success except the small "Nibbled Nutshell" net.
 Still trying to find a better idea ...
+Currently a multi-bucket (based on the number of pieces) net with a common input layer and 4 inner nets.
 - Training code : mainly based on the Gary Linscott and Tomasz Sobczyk (@Sopel) pytorch trainer (https://github.com/glinscott/nnue-pytorch), adapted and tuned to Minic.
 - Data generation code : fully original, pure Minic data.
 Many ideas has been tried (generate inside search tree, self-play, multi-pv, random, ...).
-- Other tools : many little tools around training process, borrowed here and there or developed by myself.
+- Other tools : many little tools around training process, borrowed here and there and adapated or developed by myself.

 In brief, Minic NNUE world is vastly inspired from what others are doing and is using pure Minic data.

 ## Testing and strength

-Minic is currently near the top20 with a Elo rating around 3350 at [CCRL scale](https://ccrl.chessdom.com/ccrl/404/cgi/compare_engines.cgi?class=Open+source+single-CPU+engines&only_best_in_class=on&num_best_in_class=1&print=Rating+list&profile_step=50&profile_numbers=1&print=Results+table&print=LOS+table&table_size=100&ct_from_elo=0&ct_to_elo=10000&match_length=30&cross_tables_for_best_versions_only=1&sort_tables=by+rating&diag=0&reference_list=None&recalibrate=no).
+Minic is currently in the 20 best engines with a Elo rating around 3400 at [CCRL scale](https://ccrl.chessdom.com/ccrl/404/cgi/compare_engines.cgi?class=Open+source+single-CPU+engines&only_best_in_class=on&num_best_in_class=1&print=Rating+list&profile_step=50&profile_numbers=1&print=Results+table&print=LOS+table&table_size=100&ct_from_elo=0&ct_to_elo=10000&match_length=30&cross_tables_for_best_versions_only=1&sort_tables=by+rating&diag=0&reference_list=None&recalibrate=no).

 ### Various NNUE nets strenght